nofil-zahid/nofil-zahid/README.md

 ---

 ## 💫 About Me:
 I am a dedicated Full Stack Developer specializing in the MERN stack (MySQL, Express.js, React, Node.js), with expertise in Java and Flutter.
-Currently, I work at DIT GCU, developing scalable web solutions, managing relational databases, and handling Linux-based servers.
-Some of my recent projects include the **GCU LMS App** and **DineDynasty**.
 I'm committed to continuous learning, staying updated with industry trends, and thrive in collaborative environments.
 Let’s connect and explore new opportunities!

 ---